Wisconsin’s Traffic Violation Point System

 How Wisconsin’s licensing demerit point system works, including how too many tickets can lead to license suspension.

 Like most states, Wisconsin issues fines and fees for traffic infractions.
 But Wisconsin also imposes license-related penalties on repeat offenders.
-The Wisconsin Department of Transportation, Division of Motor Vehicles (DMV), receives notice of all in-state and out-of-state traffic violation convictions.
-Each conviction is assigned a number of points and too many points will result in license suspension.
+The Wisconsin Department of Transportation, Division of Motor Vehicles (DMV), receives notice of all in-state and out-of-state traffic violation convictions and keep track using a point system.

 Wisconsin assigns the following point values to moving violations.